vipul-khedekar/mellowic_music-player-discovery/README.md

 **Tech Used: ReactJS, Redux Toolkit, Javascript, Styled Components, SwiperJS, React Router, Axios, React Icons, RapidAPI, HTML, CSS and SASS/SCSS.**

+## 👉 Major Features

+_The core functionalities of the app:_

+- **The music is in a scrollable grid format, displaying up to 50 songs at any given time.**
+- **Filter out the music library based on genres.**
+  - By default starts in the Rock genre on the discovery page.
+  - Available genres include Rock, Electronic, Pop, Hip-hop, K-pop, Country, and Worldwide.
+- **Get music recommendations based on the user's live location.
+(By country)**
+  - Done using the user's geolocation data.
+  - Tracking doesn't work when AdBlocker is active in the browser.
+- **Playing music changes its play icon to the pause icon.**
+  - Pausing it changes it back to the play icon.
+  - Detects if some other music is playing when a second music gets clicked to be played, while the previous one is in its play state.
+Resets the previous one's icon and shows the pause icon to currently playing music only.
+- **Ability to search by keyword(s).**
+  - Up to 50 results can be displayed.
+- **View Top Charts from the side panel.**
+- **View Top Artists from the side panel.**
+- **View music details upon clicking on a music card.**
+  - Music details include Artist's name, Album name, Album art, and genre.
+  - Lyrics displayed if available.
+- **The right panel includes currently trending artists and top 5 music.**
+  - Draggable slider view for artists.
+  - Strip view for the top 5 songs.
+  - Click on 'see more...' to view all.
+- **Lazy-loading images only load when they come into the visible part of the browser window, saving the user's bandwidth.**
+- **404 "Page not found" error page will appear upon entering an unknown URL.**
+- **Used appropriate HTML tags promoting browser accessibility settings for specially-abled users.**
+- **Single screen multi-sectional dashboard.**
+  - All super app features are consolidated into one page, to promote fewer reloads and increase performance.
+  - The extra scroll requirement of the music and artists list was solved using a mini-overflow area.
+- **Responsive design.**
+  - Switch smoothly between 16:9 desktop, and 3:4 tablet screen sizes, and loosely also compatible with narrow mobile screen sizes.
+  - Hides logo and menu panel when in tablet and mobile view.
+- **Wrote reusable components.**
+  - For result display grid, song card, artist card, artist headshot, and top-chart strip.
+  - Mapped genre list.
+  - Saved the development time by removing the need to write the same code for each recurring item.

 ## 👉 Colors Used

 _(Source: Imagination.
 I just named them whatever I wanted, because why not.) 🤷_